Warm home cooked meals, hugs from the kids, and sleeping in your own bed. These are things most of us take for granted!

 But for truck drivers they are a part of life that they might be missing for days or weeks on end.
 If you are wondering how long are truck drivers away from home for, we have some answers.

-How Long Are truck Drivers Away From Home?
+How Long Do truck Drivers Stay Away From Home?

 - Where you are located